 It can save up to 45% of heating costs for only a small initial outlay.
 Now that fact will warm any gardener's heart, particularly when you know 83% of the heat put into a traditional glass structure is immediately lost to the atmosphere.
 Money burned!

 Clear polythene could be used for double glazing your greenhouse, but it has little insulating effect and clings to the glass when wet, further minimising its potential.

 Bubble glazing, as it is affectionately known, is fixed into any metal greenhouse by using special plastic fastenings that slot into the channels of the aluminum frames.
-The bubble glazing is then held in place with a cap that secures it tightly ensuring a 1" insulation gap.
+It is then held in place with a cap that secures it tightly ensuring a 1" insulation gap.
 With a wooden greenhouse you can simply use drawing pins.

-When fixing, remember to place the bubbles towards the glass, and ensure good ventilation.
+Remember to place the bubbles towards the glass, and ensure good ventilation.
 Never completely seal up a greenhouse.
 Once in place you will discover that during daylight hours the warmth from the sun's rays passes through the bubble glazed lined glass to heat the greenhouse.

 When the outside temperature falls, the effect will be to retain this free heat.
 This results in a 70% increase in daytime temperature during the cold season, and a 60% increase at night.

 The only drawback is when you have children, and trying to keep small hands from popping the bubbles!